dglcinc/pivac/README.md

 * The thermostats will report additional properties such as setpoint.
 These are output in the JSON as a nested JSON object.
 * The website supports the ability to change thermostat settings (setpoint, mode, etc.) This library does not currently implement that feature.
 You will need to change the scraping code.
 * Mechanize has its History object set to NoHistory in the code.
 Keep in mind if you change this, the history will cause the process to grow and eventually crash your RPi.
 If you do this, make sure you periodically call Browser's clear_history() method.

+There is a site that provides an undocumented way to access Honeywell's REST API interface, [here](http://dirkgroenen.nl/projects/2016-01-15/honeywell-API-endpoints-documentation/).